spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 ----------------

 Unlike single-cell RNA sequencing, image-based transcriptomics methods do not physically separate cells before acquiring RNA information.
-Therefore in order to characterize cells, the RNA must be assigned into single cells by partitioning the image volume.
+Therefore, in order to characterize cells, the RNA must be assigned into single cells by partitioning the image volume.
 Accurate unsupervised cell-segmentation is an `open problem <https://www.kaggle.com/c/data-science-bowl-2018>`_ for all biomedical imaging disciplines ranging from digital pathology to neuroscience.